godliver/godliver.github.io/_pages/cv.md

 <div style="padding-top: 20px;"></div>

+# Work experience

+## Assistant Professor
+UNIVERSITY OF TWENTE <br>
+Jul 2021 - Present <br>
+* Lecturer for courses at Bachelor and Master level.<br>
+* Supervision of BSc and MSc students.<br>
+* Researcher in the Data Management and Biometrics group.
+Research in video analysis and egocentric perception through machine learning, data mining, pattern recognition, among others.

+## Lecturer and Researcher
+UNIVERSITY OF GRONINGEN <br>
+Feb 2019 - Aug 2021 <br>
+* Coordinator and lecturer for courses at Bachelor and Master lever. <br>
+* Supervision of BSc and MSc students.<br>
+* Researcher in the Information Systems groupwithin the Computer Science Department.
+Research in egocentric perception through machine learning, data mining, pattern recognition, among others. <br>
+* Organizational Task: Member of the Program Committee for the Bachelor and Master Computer Science Programs.<br>
+* Organizational Task: Improving educational tracks with new insights from a didactic/technical perspective, including e-learning techniques.

 # Education
 ## Joint international Ph.D. in Computer Science
 UNIVERSITY OF GRONINGEN - UNIVERSITY OF BARCELONA <br>